 My rating: 3 of 5 stars

 I enjoyed reading this book.
-I would recommend it to anyone who enjoys historical fiction that focuses on life perspective and cultural norms, particularly themes depicting traditional North Korean culture and individual experience.
+I would recommend it to anyone who enjoys books that focuses on life perspective and cultural norms, particularly themes depicting traditional North Korean culture and individual experience.

 I appreciated how the author, Adam Johnson, was able to provide insight, engagement, and interest about the characters and stories he included.